The West wants to help developing countries transition to renewables. It's off to a rocky start

 But when Malekutu Motubatse visited a nearby village in September, he found a ghost town.
 Motubatse, who represents some 35,000 miners and others as regional chair of the National Union of Mineworkers, says the closure cost at least 1,000 contractors their livelihoods and crashed the local economy.
 “People are demoralized, people are hungry,” he said of the 4,000 or so residents.
 “You can’t just close down a power station without an alternative.
 People can’t eat promises.”
 A recent report on Komati, commissioned by Ramaphosa, backs him up, saying Eskom wrongly shuttered the facility before new work opportunities were in place.
 But with four more coal plants scheduled to close in the area by 2030, Motubatse fears more harm to workers and communities lies in store.

 JETPs are designed to support them with a burst of focused investment.
-The basic structure is that a group of rich nations, like the United States, pledges money to a developing partner, which comes up with a compendium of projects that it thinks can hasten its energy evolution and deliver specific emissions reductions.
-Partners review the list and match funding to projects over a three-to-five-year window.
+The basic structure is that a group of rich nations — including, for example, the United States — pledges money to a developing partner, which comes up with a compendium of projects that it thinks can hasten its energy evolution and deliver specific emissions reductions.
+Partners review the list and match funding to projects over a window of three to five years.
 Ideally, they should unlock billions of dollars more in private-sector investment.
-It’s not yet known how well this will work, but that hasn’t stopped Indonesia, Vietnam and Senegal from signing similar deals over the last two years.
-More announcements could be coming at COP28; India, Nigeria and Kazakhstan are some of those rumored to be in the hunt.
+It’s not yet known how well this will work, but that hasn’t stopped Indonesia, Vietnam, and Senegal from signing similar deals over the last two years.
+More announcements could be coming at COP28; India, Nigeria, and Kazakhstan are some of those rumored to be in the hunt.
 China’s signaled interest in financing similar programs.
-Last week President Xi Jinping announced roughly $100 billion in climate financing to spur clean-energy projects abroad, in an initiative that boosters say has some resemblances to the JETP.
+Last week, President Xi Jinping announced roughly $100 billion in climate financing to spur clean energy projects abroad, in an initiative that boosters say has some resemblances to the JETP.

 In towns like Komati, the local power station, also called Komati, is the axis around which the local economy revolves.
-Nationally, the shrinking coal-mining industry only employs about 80,000 workers, but the tally of everyone whose livelihoods are directly or indirectly tied to that fossil fuel – including families – totals 2 to 4 million people by one estimate.
+Nationally, the shrinking coal-mining industry only employs about 80,000 workers, but the tally of everyone whose livelihoods are directly or indirectly tied to that fossil fuel — including families — totals two million to four million people by one estimate.

 South Africa could do even more, Ramaphosa wrote, if rich countries chipped in.
 A month later, at COP26 in Glasgow, it became clear what he was talking about when South Africa signed its JETP.
 Success in South Africa, said European Commission President Ursula von der Leyen, would offer a “template” for others in the developing world.